 Diagnosing GFCI tripsStart by measuring the leakage current and then identify the source.
 Use a leakage current clamp meter to make these measurements.
 Leakage current clamp meters are similar to clamp meters used for measuring load currents; however, leakage current clamp meters perform much better when measuring current below 5 mA.

 Test single-phase circuits by clamping the phase and neutral conductors.
 Test three-phase circuits by clamping around all phase conductors.
 If a neutral is present, clamp it too.
 The measured value will be any current flowing to ground.
 To measure the total leakage flowing to the intended ground connection, place the clamp around the ground conductor.

 Measure the leakage current on each leg of the circuit to identify which one has considerably more leakage than the others.
 If one leg has a suspiciously high leakage current, ensure that the equipment is operating properly.
 Remember that surge suppression filters and capacitors on the power input of some electronic equipment can increase the overall circuit capacitance, which can increase leakage current.
 Determine loaded circuit leg leakage with the equipment "on"—switching the equipment "off" allows you to determine just the circuit wiring leakage.

-If equipment on all legs is operating properly and the wiring is acceptable, it could be that the cumulative leakage current due to electronic equipment input filtering is just high enough to trigger the random GFCI trips.
-In this case, consider redistributing the loading on each circuit leg or adding circuits to provide more capacity.
+If equipment on all legs is operating properly and the wiring is acceptable, it could be that the cumulative leakage current due to electronic equipment input filtering is just high enough to trigger the random GFCI tripping.
+In this case, consider redistributing the load on each circuit leg or adding circuits to provide more capacity.